-The rating reaffirmation for Sorion Solar Private Limited (SSPL) factors in the strengths arising from the company's parentage, being a part of the Cleantech Solar Group, which has reputed sponsors like Keppel Corporation and Shell Plc, an experienced management, established track record in developing solar power projects and a diversified solar project portfolio of 780 MW tied up with large commercial & industrial customers.
+The rating reaffirmation for Sunstreet Solar Private Limited (SSPL) factors in the strengths arising from the company's parentage, being a part of the Cleantech Solar Group, which has reputed sponsors like Keppel Corporation and Shell Plc, along with an experienced management, established track record in developing solar power projects and a diversified solar project portfolio of 1,082 MW tied up with large commercial & industrial customers.
+There are cross-default linkages among the various special purpose vehicles (SPVs) of the Group in India, held by Cleantech India OA Pte.
+Ltd. (CIOA) under the co-obligor structure of the project debt financing.

-Further, the rating favourably factors in the long-term power purchase agreement (PPA) signed by SSPL with Galaxy Surfactants Limited (GSL), at a fixed tariff under the captive mode, thereby limiting the demand and pricing risks for its 5.6-MW solar power project.
+Further, the rating favourably factors in the long-term power purchase agreement (PPA) signed by SSPL with Saint Gobain India Private Limited (SGIPL), at a fixed tariff under the captive mode, thereby limiting the demand and pricing risks for its 18.7 MW solar power project.
 The tariff offered under the PPA is highly competitive in relation to the grid tariff for this customer and the PPA would enable the customer to meet its sustainability goals.
-Further, the rating draws comfort from the strong credit profile of GSL, which is expected to lead to timely realisation of payments for the company.
-Also, ICRA draws comfort from the satisfactory generation performance achieved by the company since the project commissioning in August 2021.
-Going forward, the debt metrics are expected to remain adequate, supported by the PPA at a fixed tariff rate and the long tenure of the project debt.
+Further, the rating draws comfort from the comfortable credit profile of SGIPL, which is expected to lead to timely realisation of payments for the company.
+Also, ICRA draws comfort from the satisfactory generation performance achieved by the company since project commissioning in June 2022.
+Going forward, the debt metrics are expected to remain adequate, supported by the PPA at a fixed tariff rate, the long tenure of the project debt and satisfactory generation performance.

-However, the rating is constrained by the vulnerability of the cash flows and debt coverage metrics of the solar power project to the generation performance, given the single part tariff under the PPA.
-Any adverse variation in weather conditions or equipment performance or inability to ensure adequate O&M practices for the solar assets would impact generation and consequently the cash flows.
-Given the limited track record of the project, achieving generation performance in line or above the appraised estimate on a sustained basis remains a key monitorable.
+However, the rating is constrained by the vulnerability of the cash flows and debt coverage metrics of the solar power project to the generation performance, given the single-part tariff under the PPA.
+Any adverse variation in weather conditions or equipment performance or inability to ensure adequate O&M practices for the solar assets would impact the generation and consequently the cash flows.
+Demonstration of generation performance in line or above the appraised estimate on a sustained basis remains a key monitorable.

-ICRA notes that the termination payments under the PPA do not cover for the entire debt outstanding.
+The rating also takes note of the risk of cash flow mismatch owing to the lower lock-in period under the PPA in relation to the debt tenure.
+Moreover, the termination payments under the PPA do not cover for the entire debt outstanding.
 Nonetheless, comfort can be drawn from the competitive tariff offered by the company and the Group's track record in securing PPAs with large industrial and commercial customers.
 ICRA also takes note of the sensitivity of the debt coverage metrics to the movement in interest rates considering the leveraged capital structure and fixed tariffs under the PPA.
-Further, the company remains exposed to regulatory risks associated with forecasting & scheduling regulations, regulations for captive projects and open access charges.
+Further, the company remains exposed to regulatory risks associated with forecasting & scheduling regulations, norms for captive projects and open access charges.
 While the open access charges are to be paid by the customer under the PPA, any significant increase in these charges would impact the competitiveness of the tariff.

-The Stable outlook assigned to the long-term rating of SSPL factors in the steady cash flow visibility, aided by the long-term PPA and the timely cash collections expected from the customer.
+The Stable outlook assigned to the long-term rating of SSPL factors in the steady cash flow visibility, aided by the long-term PPA and timely cash collections expected from the customer.